 4. Practice in varied conditions.

-Night driving: educed visibility means you need to slow down and be extra vigilant.
+Night driving: reduced visibility means you need to slow down and be extra vigilant.

 Wet weather: roads are slippery, especially after a dry spell.
 Slow down, increase following distance, and use smooth steering and braking.